The Simple Guide to Creatine

 • Heightened awareness and insomnia

-As well as these side effects it’s possible there are others, supplements will effect people differently, it’s worth noting that in many cases people using Creatine do not report any side effects at all.
+As well as these side effects, it’s possible there are others.
+Supplements will affect people differently; it’s worth noting that in many cases, people using Creatine do not report any side effects at all.